DharshiBalasubramaniyam/MERN-Stack-CRUD/README.md

 > On Linux/macOS, the hosts file is at /etc/hosts.
 On Windows, it is at C:\Windows\System32\drivers\etc\hosts.

- - Access application.
+ - Access the application.
     - Now we are done.
     - Open a browser and hit [http://myapp.local.com/](http://myapp.local.com/).
     - You should now see your deployed MyTodo application running on Kubernetes!
     - You can now register, log in, and manage your tasks.

 ### 🐳 Using Docker